12th Mechanized Infantry Division (Greece): History

 Following the 1920 elections and the victory of the anti-Venizelist royalist coalition, the Xanthi Division was renamed as the 12th Infantry Division.

 In early 1921, it was reformed under the command of Prince Andrew and, comprising the 14th, 41st and 46th Regiments, was transferred once again to the Anatolian front, landing in Smyrna between 29 May and 6 June 1921.
 The division took part in the Battle of Kütahya–Eskişehir and the Greek advance to Ankara, which ended in the Battle of Sakarya.
 The division was commanded from 15 July by Colonel Periklis Kallidopoulos.
 The division remained in Anatolia under I Army Corps until the great Turkish offensive in August 1922.
 The division was practically destroyed as a fighting force after the Battle of Dumlupınar; its remnants—155 officers, 2,240 men, 1,010 animals, 18 guns and 15 machine-guns—embarked at Çeşme for Chios on 31 August.

 In Greece, its remnants were merged with the Independent Division to form the new 12th Division at Feres as part of the Army of the Evros (October 1922).
 It remained in Western Thrace after the signature of the Treaty of Lausanne, based at Komotini.
 Upon the outbreak of the Greco-Italian War in October 1940, the division remained in Thrace, and provided the cadre for several reserve regiments, which were transferred to other divisions.
 On 6 March 1941, with the expected German invasion of Greece looming, the division was transferred to the Central Macedonia Army Section, and was placed under the British Commonwealth troops holding the Vermion–Aliakmon line.
 Coming under German attack at the Battle of Siatista Pass, the division retreated to the southwest and lost much of its force to desertion; finally, with the Greek capitulation on 24 April, the division, by now reduced to some 1,000 men, was disbanded.

-12th Infantry Division was reformed on 26 August 1964 at Alexandroupoli, with the 29th, 30th and 31st Regiments and other divisional units.
+12th Infantry Division was reformed on 26 August 1964 at Alexandroupolis, with the 29th, 30th and 31st Regiments and other divisional units.
 In June 1996 it was converted into a mechanized infantry division, and in 2009 it received the honorific title "Evros".